dcgerard/NSF-U-Statistics/README.md

         the degree of double reduction.
 We also provide functions to calculate genotype frequencies at equilibrium, or after one or several rounds of random mating, given rates of double reduction.
-You can read about these methods in Gerard (2022).
+You can read about these methods in Gerard (2022b) and Gerard (2022a).
 -   The `phwelike` R package ([doi:10.5281/zenodo.5531955](https://doi.org/10.5281/zenodo.5531955)):
     <https://github.com/dcgerard/phwelike>